havers0n/san-miguel-hostel/ARCHITECTURE.md

 If backpressure drops a request (same-agent oldest or global oldest), then:

+- The engine MUST emit `AI_BACKPRESSURE` that identifies:
+  - `enqueuedAgentId`: the agent that triggered the enqueue attempt
+  - `droppedAgentId` / `droppedRequestId`: the agent/request removed by backpressure
+- The engine MUST increment `backpressureDropsTotal`.
-- The dropped request’s agent inFlight MUST be cleared **iff** it matches that dropped requestId.
+- The dropped request’s agent inFlight MUST be cleared **iff** it matches that dropped requestId (requestId-guarded).
-- The engine MUST emit `AI_BACKPRESSURE` and increment `backpressureDropsTotal`.

 4) **Accepted results are applied exactly once and close exactly one lock**